CPA Exam Study Group Quick Facts

 • You can get the most out of your study group by understanding expectations, showing up consistently, and getting to know everyone in the group.

-Studying for the CPA exam can be an exhausting task to take on alone.
-Within 18 months, you’ll need to pass 4 CPA exam sections that cover the basics and advanced fundamentals of accounting and business.
+Studying for the CPA Exam can be an exhausting task to take on alone.
+Within 18 to 30 months, you’ll need to pass four CPA Exam sections that cover the basic and advanced fundamentals of accounting and business.

-For most people, that means studying for hundreds of hours for weeks on end.
-Even so, the average CPA exam pass rate is roughly 50%.
+For most people, that means studying for hundreds of hours.
+Even so, the average CPA Exam pass rate is roughly 50%.

-You don’t have to take on the CPA exam alone.
-Forming a CPA exam study group can be a great way to find support, learn more efficiently, and improve your chances of passing the CPA exam on your first try.
+Forming a CPA Exam study group can be a great way to find support, learn efficiently, and improve your chances of passing the exam on your first try.

-Get access to an exclusive peer study group with Wiley CPA courses
+Get access to an exclusive peer study group with UWorld CPA Courses

 6 Reasons Why CPA Exam Study Groups Are Beneficial